urueedi/kazoo-provision/README.md

 5. Now you can go to monster-ui you can see if you select to add a SIP-Phone you see the brands and you can select it
 6. Now you have to ADD a Template for your phone.
 Go to provision on monster-ui to do so
 7. Split Templates in 5 kinds of Template 1. base, 2. behavior, 3. account, 4. tone  5. keys.
-8  Split it as you can see we have done already (Need is only (3. account) must be in the this order)
+8  Split it as you can see we have done already (really need is only (3. account) must be in the this order)
 9. PUT in the template on DB the RIGHT MACRO-VARIABLE in IT (Example on (***)

-XML based config files    => use upload_temlate_xml.php to generate templates PLAIN based config files  => use upload_template_plain.php to generate templates
+XML based config files    => use upload_template_xml.php to generate templates PLAIN based config files  => use upload_template_plain.php to generate templates

 PLEASE GIVE ALSO YOUR TEMPLATES TO THIS GITHUB SITE (ON ISSUES maybe!!) to finished this....

 Brandtree Example
 -----------------
 {
    "snom": {
        "id": "snom",